LeToNode/Play2.0-CN-doc/scalaGuide/ScalaTemplates.md

 - **not a new language**: we consciously chose not to create a new language.
 Instead we wanted to enable developers to use their existing Scala language skills, and deliver a template markup syntax that enables an awesome HTML construction workflow with your language of choice.
 - **editable in any text editor**: it doesn’t require a specific tool and enables you to be productive in any plain old text editor.

-Templates are compiled, and you will see any errors right in your browser:
+Templates are compiled, so you will see any errors right in your browser:

 [[templatesError.png]]